 Disadvantages

-Less space in the back row of seats — often the rear seats are merely nominal.
+Less space in the back row of seats — often the rear seats are purely nominal.

 Inconvenient access to the rear seats — through two doors.

-Limited trunk space — for small items or carry-on luggage.
+Limited trunk — for small items or carry-on luggage.

-More expensive insurance — as for a "sports" car.
+Higher insurance costs — as for a "sports" car.

 Not practical for families or long trips.